Ajit Pai: Closing the Digital Divide in Telco

 AP: Thanks so much for having me.

 EJ: That was Ajit Pai former chairman of the Federal Communications Commission.
 I appreciated Ajit’s ability to walk us through a variety of complex technical topics in a way that was accessible and easy to understand.
 For instance, Ajit talks about the digital divide in the United States and what the FCC is doing to bring high-speed internet access to the millions of Americans who lack it.
 He also explained how the FCC’s role in regulating media ownership could have a real-world impact on how Americans consume news.
 That brings us to the end of today’s episode.
-We hope you’ll join us next time for another in-depth interview with one of GLG’s council members.
+We hope you’ll join us next time for another in-depth interview with one of GLG’s network members.
 Feel free to leave us a review on Apple Podcast, we’d love to hear from you.
 Or email us at decidingfactorsatglgroup.com if you have feedback or ideas for future show topics.
 For Deciding Factors and GLG, I’m Eric Jaffe.
 Thanks for listening.

 Enter your contact information below and a member of our team will reach out to you shortly.